naomiyaki/kamajii/README.md

 `parcel src/index.html renderer` -> becomes -> `"renderer": "./bundle/index.html"`
 And Parcel figures out pretty much everything from there.

-In this context "renderer" is what [Parcel calls a "target"](https://github.com/parcel-bundler/parcel#targets) and we need to set it up as such in `package.json` in the `"targets:"` object by creating an object `"renderer": {` with a matching name.* This is also where we setup any additional configuration for the target.
+In this context "renderer" is what [Parcel calls a "target"](https://github.com/parcel-bundler/parcel#targets) and we need to set it up as such in `package.json` in the `"targets:"` object by creating an object `"renderer": {` with a matching name.
+This is also where we setup any additional configuration for the target.
 It's not clear what the default configs are at this time.

 `"publicUrl": "./",`
 This tells Parcel to look in the current directory for the bundle when its running.
 The dev-server works without this, but it's necessary for the static bundle.

 `"context": "browser"`
-My understanding is that this tells Parcel to bundle files for a browser based JS app (as opposed to a node module or something).
+My understanding is that this tells Parcel to bundle files for a browser based JS app (as opposed to a Node module or something).
 The documentation isn't super clear on exactly the what/how here.
 There is actually an "electron-renderer" context available in Parcel 2, but it assumes the use of import/require, which is turned off by default (and left off in Kamajii for security).
 Of course, you can still use `import` all the same with the "browser" context, because Parcel will bundle your modules just like it would for the browser.

+#### ⚠️ Bug time
-⚠️ Bug time: The Parcel build command will put the built files into `bundle/` as expected, but the dev-server puts them into a `dist/` folder, no matter what.
+The Parcel build command will put the built files into `bundle/` as expected, but the dev-server puts them into a `dist/` folder, no matter what.
 While this doesn't break dev mode or anything, it is a major issue in this case because `dist/` is also where Electron Builder saves packaged versions of the application.
 There are already commits in Parcel master to add a "distDir" option to configuration so this should be fixed soon, but in the meantime, make sure to save/backup any Electron Builder dists before you run `dev`, as this script clears out the dist folder before bundling.

-*There are some default Parcel targets like "module" and "browser," I'm not sure if you need to define these inside of `"targets":` or not.
+##### There are some default Parcel targets like "module" and "browser," I'm not sure if you need to define these inside of `"targets":` or not.

 ```
   "build": {